 Shigellosis is an infectious disease caused by a group of bacteria called Shigella.
-The four species of Shigella; Shigella sonnei, Shigella flexneri, Shigella boydii, and Shigella dysenteriae are responsible for the disease.
+Four species of Shigella (Shigella sonnei, Shigella flexneri, Shigella boydii, and Shigella dysenteriae) are responsible for the disease.
 Signs and symptoms of diarrhea, fever, and stomach cramps characterize the disease.
-IN addition, there may be blood in the diarrhea and some people have the feeling of a need to move their bowels frequently.
+In addition, there may be blood in the diarrhea, and some people have the feeling of a need to move their bowels frequently.
 Infection with Shigella dysenteriae usually causes the most severe symptoms of dehydration, hemorrhagic colitis, seizures and death especially in young children.

 Stomach Pain : Nausea & Other Causes QuizQuestion

 Bowel regularity means a bowel movement every day.See Answer

 Must Read Articles:

 Abdominal Pain (Adults)Learn about causes, symptoms, and treatment of abdominal pain in adults and when to seek medical care for related conditions such as pancreatitis, diverticulitis, Crohn's disease, ulcerative colitis, and more.

 AntibioticsAntibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicillins, cephalosporins, macrolides, flouroquinolones, sulfonamides, tetracyclines, and aminoglycosides.
 Antibiotic resistance is a growing problem due to the overprescription of antibiotics to individuals.
 Allergic reactions to antibiotics commonly have the following symptoms shortness of breath, rash, hives, itching, swelling of the lips, face, or tongue, and fainting.